-Much like Prince, who snuck in a Black Lives Matter reference at the GRAMMY’s, or D’Angelo’s socially-charged SNL performance, the Stevie Wonder tribute, which aired about a week after the GRAMMYS, was full of under-the-radar references which speak to Black culture: its essentiality, its influence and its beauty.
+Much like Prince, who snuck in a Black Lives Matter reference at the GRAMMYS®, or D’Angelo’s socially-charged SNL performance, the Stevie Wonder tribute, which aired about a week after the GRAMMY®, was full of under-the-radar references which speak to black culture: its essentiality, its influence and its beauty.

-The song, which focuses on economic injustice and its repercussions for Blacks is raw and jarring and brilliantly sequenced on the album.
-After all, just before it, we hear an ethereal and hypnotizing “Visions”, which although political in its own right, is aesthetically a complete 180-degree difference from what we hear next.
-“Living For the City” musical production is eerie and anticipatory, with Wonder’s vocals equally assertive and damning.
-When Wonder illustrates an innocent and somewhat naïve Black man being thrown in prison and slapped with a ten year sentence moments after his arrival to New York City, it sends shutters through the listener.
+The song, which focuses on economic injustice and its repercussions for blacks is raw and jarring and brilliantly sequenced on the album.
+After all, just before it, we hear an ethereal and hypnotizing “Visions,” which although political in its own right, is aesthetically 180° from what we hear next.
+“Living For the City’s” musical production is eerie and anticipatory, with Wonder’s vocals assertive and damning.
+When Wonder illustrates an innocent and somewhat naïve black man being thrown in prison and slapped with a ten year sentence moments after his arrival to New York City, it sends shutters through the listener.

-“Get in that cell, nigger,” says an officer as you hear the metal bars shut behind the brother from “hard-time Mississippi”.
+“Get in that cell, nigger,” says an officer as you hear the metal bars shut behind the brother from “Hard-time Mississippi”.
 The lessons LL was referencing speak to the daunting and relentless tasks young black men must master to avoid such an encounter at all costs.
-His referencing of the song also reminds us of Wonder’s perpetual pulse on the brutality against innocent Black people, which has a particularly potent redolence, as we find ourselves currently in a cycle of protest and uprising against racially charged stopping, frisking, choking, beating and murdering.
+His referencing of the song also reminds us of Wonder’s perpetual pulse on the brutality against black people, which has a particularly potent redolence as we find ourselves currently in a cycle of protest and uprising against racially charged stopping, frisking, choking, beating and murdering.

 Actress and comedienne Maya Rudolph touchingly reminisced about her late mother, Minnie Riperton, and the relationship she shared with Wonder, which she described as one with her “friend and musical soul mate.”
-To hear Minnie Riperton’s name on primetime television in 2015 was a victory within itself.
-An unsung musical goddess, Riperton’s range – both vocally and artistically – should not go unnoticed, especially as a Black woman doing what she was doing at that time, her blueprint forever the source.
+To hear Riperton’s name on primetime television in 2015 was a victory within itself.
+An unsung musical genius, Riperton’s range – both vocally and artistically – should not go unnoticed or under-appreciated.
 Rudolph then described Wonder’s tour de force, Songs in the Key of Life, as “the greatest album of all time,” before welcoming Lady Gaga to the stage.

-In direct contrast to Beyoncé Knowles’ Vegas-style opener, I was particularly touched by the tribute from India.Arie, Janelle Monáe and Jill Scott.
+I was particularly touched by the tribute from India.Arie, Janelle Monáe and Jill Scott.
 Singing one of Wonder’s most beloved classics, “As”, their reverence, awe and utter nervousness was palpable, and that was a good thing.
-For a Black girl like myself, who grew up sitting on the floor playing Wonder’s music on vinyl and levitating to musical euphoria every time, I appreciated the humility and almost girlish charm these women had as they sang to their idol.
+For a black girl like myself, who grew up sitting on the floor playing Wonder’s music on vinyl and levitating to musical euphoria every time, I appreciated the humility and almost girlish charm these women had as they sang to their idol.
 Those memories are attached to the cultural experience of growing up at that time.
-I knew a “Village Ghetto Land,” and experienced elements of it first hand.
-My grandmother entered the room of her surprise 60th birthday party to “Isn’t She Lovely”.
+I knew a “Village Ghetto Land,” and witnessed elements of its poignant lyrics first hand.
+My grandmother entered the room of her surprise 60th birthday party to “Isn’t She Lovely.”
 Too many times to count, I sat in my den and ran my fingers across the braille on Talking Book in amazement, and had a spiritual connection with “Golden Lady” on a road trip in the back of my sister’s car as the sun pierced through the window.
-This music was my life, and it was the life of all of Black America, uniquely inextricable from our most foundational molding.
+This music was my life, and it was the life of all of black America, uniquely inextricable from our most foundational molding.
 I felt the spirit of that in their performance.
-From their unison stab at the famous “Al-Waaaayyy-aye-Ee-Yay-Aye-EE-YAY-a-YEE-Yay” riff that leads into the Rhodes (originally played by the great Herbie Hancock) solo and vamp, to Scott’s knowing spirit as she lovingly and timidly growled, “We all know…” their performance put me in the mindset of the wonder of Wonder, who, as Tony Bennett so elucidated, is often admired for being an entertainer but often underappreciated for the unending layers of his artistry.
-Although I am a self-proclaimed Stevie aficionado (and a production geek, knowing the musical ins and outs of most every Stevie Wonder song), before this performance, I had never seen… simply put, my sheer delight for Stevie encapsulated on television; that part of me that would raise my shoulder to my ear and make me cover my mouth at his presence because it’s FRIGGIN’ STEVIE WONDER.
+From their unison stab at the classic “Al-Waaaayyy-aye-Ee-Yay-Aye-EE-YAY-a-YEE-Yay” riff that leads into the Rhodes (originally played by Herbie Hancock) solo and vamp, to Scott’s knowing spirit as she lovingly and timidly growled, “We all know…” their performance put me in the mindset of the wonder of Wonder, who, as Tony Bennett so elucidated, is often admired for being an entertainer but often under appreciated for the unending layers of his artistry.
+Although I am a self-proclaimed Stevie aficionado and a production geek, before this performance, I had never seen the elements of my sheer delight toward Stevie encapsulated on television.
+That part of me that would raise my shoulder to my ear and make me cover my mouth at his presence because it’s FRIGGIN’ STEVIE WONDER.

 You know it doesn’t make much sense